cowpig/sandbox/README.md

-# Docker setup for running an untrusted application in ubuntu
+# Ubuntu Sandbox

-Put a CLI I'm not familiar with in untrusted_app folder
+This is a docker setup for running an untrusted application in ubuntu

 The home dir will be persisted in `container_home`